7junky/chatsapp/README.md

 * `BrokerEvent::LeaveRoom` - This removes a user from the brokers users map.
 This causes the `Sender` to get dropped, which then results in the receiver task closing.

-* `BrokerEvent::Message` - This sends a message to all users connected to the room.
+* `BrokerEvent::Message` - This sends a message to all users inside the room.